Multipole decomposition of gravitational lensing: Lensing by bodies of arbitrary composition

 We parameterize the vectors $\vec k$, $\vec m$ using (\ref{eq:note-k}), (\ref{eq:note-b}) and present (\ref{eq:eik-ph22*}): {}

 where the form of the quadrupole STF mass moment is kept in its generic form.

 The rank-2 STF tensor ${\cal T}^{<ab>}$ in three dimensions has five independent components.
 Examining (\ref{eq:eik-ph22p*}), we see that when the distances $r_0$ and $r$ are large (i.e., the thin lens approximation), the eikonal phase shift is given only by its transverse part, which depends on the combination of three independent components of the quadrupole moment tensor.
-The remaining two components, ${\cal T}_{13} $ and ${\cal T}_{23}$, are present only in the longitudinal part of the phase shift, hence they are not seen in lensing observations.
+The remaining two components, ${\cal T}_{13} $ and ${\cal T}_{23}$, are present only in the longitudinal part of the phase shift (i.e., in the direction parallel to $\vec k$, as opposed to the transverse components that are in the direction perpendicular to $\vec k$, see Sec.~\ref{sec:TT-proj}), hence they are not seen in lensing observations.
 This is due to the fact that in (\ref{eq:eik-ph22*}) the quadrupole STF mass moment ${\cal T}^{<ab>}$ is multiplied by $\big(2m^a m^b+k^ak^b-\delta^{ab}\big)$, which is a projection operator onto the plane of the impact parameter.
 Therefore, we observe only transverse components of ${\cal T}^{<ab>}$; effects due to longitudinal components are suppressed.
 As we demonstrate below, this behavior also characterizes higher-rank STF multipole tensors: in (\ref{eq:eik-ph2}) only the transverse parts of these tensors contribute to lensing observations for higher values of $\ell$.

 In the case when distances are of the same order of magnitude, $b\sim r\sim r_0$, the result for $\varphi(\vec b)$ takes a more complicated form that depends on all the components of the ${\cal T}^{<ab>}$, both transverse and longitudinal.
-In Appendix~\ref{sec:beyond}, we derive the form of the eikonal phase shift for such cases, to show that although the expression formally depends on all the components of the STF quadrupole moment, the longitudinal components are strongly suppressed by various powers of $b/r, b/r_0$.
+In Appendix~\ref{sec:beyond}, we derive the form of the eikonal phase shift for such cases, to show that although the expression formally depends on all the components of the STF quadrupole moment, the longitudinal components are strongly suppressed by various powers of $b/r, b/r_0$, which in the case of astrophysical lenses are negligibly small, $b/r \ll 1, b/r_0\ll1$.
 This justifies the approximation that we use to derive (\ref{eq:eik-ph-shift}).

 To further analyze (\ref{eq:eik-ph22p*}), we introduce two quantities: {}

 and present (\ref{eq:eik-ph22p*}) in a much simpler form: {}

 We can see that the contribution of the quadrupole STF moment ${\cal T}^{<ab>}$ is reduced to just two parameters: the magnitude $Q_2$ and the phase $\phi_2$ that determine the size and the rotation angle of the quadrupole caustic formed in the PSF of a lens (see \cite{Turyshev-Toth:2021-multipoles,Turyshev-Toth:2021-caustics} for details).